sumantha-NTS/Heart-Failure-Prediction/README.md

 |7.    | XG Boost   | 93.33        |
 |8.    | Random Forest   | 91.67        |

 From the above table, it is evidend that the best classifier for this problem is either **XGBoost or Random Forest**.
-So for the app building,*Random Forest* is considered for predicting Heart Failure.
+So for the app building, *Random Forest* is considered for predicting Heart Failure.

+## Deployment :
+I have used **Streamlit** library and **Heroku** platform to build the app.
+App URL :